SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/share-search-link.md

 To share a link to a search:

-1. Run a search you could like to share.
+1. Run a search you'd like to share.
 2. (Optional) After the search results are complete, in the **Aggregates** tab, select a chart type to display the data visually.
 3. Click the three-dot icon and click **Share** from the provided options.